theFox6/journal_modpack/README.md

 It's a book that can be accessed from the inventory.
 The journal can be used for adding story to minetest.
+You can also write your own notes into it ingame.